ZWolfgram/ZWolfgram.github.io/_posts/2021-03-08-blog-post-title-from-file-name.md

 3. The increments of each step must be independent from any other step within the system.
 4. The increment of each step is a normal distributed random variable with a mean of zero and a variance of the step size.
 This will be shown later within the code.

-An example code of this process can be seen below along with a short video showing a unique series of events of brownian motion.
+An example code of this process can be seen below along with a graph showing mutliple unique sets of brownian motion from the same code.

 ![](https://github.com/ZWolfgram/ZWolfgram.github.io/blob/6d741b0a5e8e47c462198b1193f5abd4d3d15c98/Extra/BrownianMotion.png)